StackVista/stackstate-docs/stackpacks/integrations/new-aws.md

 - `stackstate-topo-cwevents`
 - `stackstate-topo-publisher`

-To complete a full install the of StackState AWS Agent, follow the steps below:
+Follow the steps below to complete a full install:

 1. Download the manual installation zip file and extract it.
 This is included in the AWS StackPack and can be accessed at the link provided in StackState after you install the AWS StackPack.